Mick O'Halloran: Politics

 O'Halloran joined the ALP at 15 and was first elected to the South Australian House of Assembly Electoral district of Burra Burra at the 1918 election.
 He lost the seat at the 1921 election, but regained it at the 1924 election.
 He also made an astute move in 1924 by marrying Mary Frances Rowe on 14 August 1924.
 They had no children, but Mary would act as O'Halloran's electorate officer and advisor for the remainder of his political life.

 Following his defeat at the 1927 election, O'Halloran worked as an organiser for the Labor Party until his election to the Senate at the 1928 federal election.
 He served as the Deputy Opposition Leader in the Senate from 1932 until his defeat at the 1934 federal election.

 After a failed bid to re-enter the Senate at the 1937 federal election, O'Halloran returned to state parliament at the 1938 election, as the member for Frome, based around the area north of Port Pirie.
-An eccentric, O'Halloran forbade any Labor people to enter Frome or campaign there and it became known as his personal fiefdom.
-Despite this, or possibly because of this, O'Halloran comfortably retained Frome for the rest of his life, and succeeded Robert Richards as Leader of the Opposition on 10 October 1949.
+An eccentric, O'Halloran forbade any Labor people to enter Frome, let alone campaign there, and it became known as his personal fiefdom.
+Despite this, or possibly because of this, O'Halloran comfortably retained Frome for the rest of his life, and succeeded Robert Richards as Leader of the Opposition on 17 October 1949.
 In the process he became the first Catholic to lead the South Australian Labor Party.

 During his eleven years as ALP leader, O'Halloran lost four consecutive elections to the Sir Thomas Playford IV led Liberal and Country League.
 The ALP won the primary vote in each of these elections, and actually won a majority of the two-party vote at the 1953 election.
-However, it was locked out of power due to a grossly malapportioned electoral system known as the Playmander.
+However, it was locked out of power due to a malapportioned electoral system known as the Playmander.
 While Adelaide was (with few exceptions) an ALP stronghold, under the Playmander there were two rural electorates for one electorate in Adelaide.

 The 1953 election illustrated how grossly distorted the Playmander had become by this time.
 Labor won 53 percent of the two-party vote to the LCL's 47 percent.
-In a fairer electoral system, this would have been enough to make O'Halloran Premier with a solid majority.
-However, due to the rural weighting, the LCL won 21 seats to Labor's 14, just barely enough for the LCL to govern alone.
+In other parts of Australia with fairer electoral systems, this would have been enough to make O'Halloran Premier with a solid majority.
+However, due to the rural weighting, this only netted Labor a two-seat swing.
+The LCL won 21 seats to Labor's 14, just barely enough for the LCL to govern alone.